-Automatic versus manual micro fulfilment centres "I believe that the manual micro fulfilment centres will be replaced by automated solutions sooner rather than later," Kieninger predicts.
+Automatic versus manual micro fulfilment centres "I believe that the manual micro fulfilment cent es will be replaced by automated solutions sooner rather than later," Kieninger predicts.

-Even though using micro fulfilment centres is a very forward-minded way to do logistics, many companies using this solution have yet to automate their operations.
+Even though using micro fulfilment cent es is a very forward-minded way to do logistics, many companies using this solution have yet to automate their operations.
 When relying on manual labour, the company accepts lower productivity.
 There are only a certain number of products human labour can pick per hour, and there is only a certain amount of shelf space in a warehouse.
-These numbers are even lower in micro fulfilment centres. and there is even less space.
+These numbers are even lower in micro fulfilment cent es. and there is even less space.

-"In my experience, if twelve or more employees are working at a micro fulfilment centre, you can gain a significant amount of efficiency and reduce operating costs by automating," Harrison explains.
+"In my experience, if twelve or more employees are working at a micro fulfilment cent e, you can gain a significant amount of efficiency and educe operating costs by automating," Harrison explains.

-One company that invested in automation in a local warehouse is the Swiss-based Peterhans.
+One company that invested in automation in a local warehouse is the Swiss-based P eterhans.
 They use the combination of a regular storefront and an extended warehouse in the back.
-By automating, Peterhans achieved greater storage capacity, increased warehouse efficiency, and gained a short, unique, and reliable customer journey.
-In addition to picking online orders, the robots pick orders for customers physically visiting the store.
+By automating, Peterhans achieved greater storage capacity, increased warehouse efficienc, and gained a short, unique, and reliable customer journey.
+In addition to picking online orders, the robots pick orders for customers physically visiting the stor e.